 Here you find answers to the most frequently asked questions on all topics related to precious metal testing.
 The questions and answers are neatly arranged according to key topics - so you can find what you are looking for very quickly.

 Under certain circumstances, a counterfeit can produce a positive, i.e. diamagnetic, result on the magnetic balance if the foreign core is hidden too deep inside and thus the paramagnetic "false core" is not detected by the diamagnetic layer.
-The maximum thickness of a gold layer through which measurements can be taken is approximately 2.5 mm.
+The maximum thickness of a gold layer through which measurements can be taken by the MagneticScreenScale is approximately 2.5 mm.

 Likewise, a coating made of a strongly diamagnetic material that produces a strong positive value (e.g. bismuth) can, so to speak, compensate for the paramagnetic core lying further inside (which produces a negative value) and then falsify the value in the direction of "+".
 However, such forgeries would be difficult to produce and would require a relatively thick layer, e.g. bismuth, and would therefore be conspicuous in the weight or density test.